CarloLucibello/Erdos.jl/docs/src/interdiction.md

 - A Bilevel Mixed Integer Linear Program (BMILP) framework using `JuMP.jl` that is guaranteed to converge.
 (Only the adaptive flow (arc) vairant is covered yet, the others use dummy functions).
-The results of this framework through `LightGraphsExtras.jl` will be appear in the following month in the litterature.
+The results of this framework through `FatGraphs.jl` will be appear in the following month in the litterature.

 The `interdiction_flow{T<:AbstractFloat}` function takes the following arguments: